 - “Salam” (hello)

-These small efforts go a long way in enhancing rabat safety.
+These small efforts go a long way in enhancing Rabat safety.

 How to Get Rabat Safety Right Every Time

-If you avoid these mistakes, rabat safety becomes almost effortless.
+If you avoid these mistakes, Rabat safety becomes almost effortless.

 Your simple checklist: